10 Cheap things to do during the school holidays

-School holidays are just around the corner and it’s a time that can make any parent a little nervous about what lies ahead.
-Keeping the kids entertained for two weeks can be a big ask, as well as being tough on the wallet.
+School holidays are just around the corner – again!
+It’s a time that can make any parent a little nervous about what lies ahead.
+Keeping the kids entertained for two whole weeks can be a big ask, as well as being tough on the wallet.

-Explore the underwater world
+1. Explore the underwater world

-Visit a modern museum
+2. Visit a modern museum

-Just because the kids are out of school, doesn’t mean their brains should go on holidays too!
-Get them excited about art and culture and visit a modern museum.
-Contemporary art has a way of connecting with kids.
-Melbourne, Sydney, Adelaide and Brisbane all have their own contemporary art museums, specialising in interactive exhibitions and school holiday programs.
+Just because the kids are out of school, it doesn’t mean their brains should go on holidays too!
+Get them excited about art and culture by visiting a modern museum.
+Contemporary art has a way of connecting with kids, and most galleries offer special self-guided tours for little ones.

-Fun at the farmer’s markets
+4.Fun at the farmer’s markets

 The sights, the sounds, the smells – a visit to the farmer’s markets is truly a sensory experience for kids these days!
 Find out where your nearest farmer’s markets are and take a drive with the kids.
 The fresh produce, delicious freebies and colourful characters will have them smiling for days.

-Get on your bike
+5. Get on your bike

 Dust off your bikes, load up the car and spend a day on two wheels these school holidays.
 A good, old fashioned bike ride is a great way to expend a little energy.

-Bush walking in a National Park
+6. Bush walking in a National Park

-Play a round of Putt-Putt
+7. Play a round of Putt-Putt

-Visit the animals at the Zoo
+8. Visit the animals at the Zoo

 It’s a classic school holiday move, but there’s a reason kids love the zoo.
 It’s not often that children get to see the mystery of the wilderness right up close, so a day at the zoo is a must.
-During school holidays, Australia’s major zoos like Taronga Zoo and Melbourne Zoo also run educational talks.
-It’s a great way for kids to learn about preservation in a fun and unique environment.
+During school holidays, most zoos will also run educational talks.
+It’s a great way for kids to learn about conservation in a fun and unique environment.

-Young kids do Yoga
+9. Young kids do Yoga

-Cook up a storm in the kitchen
+10. Cook up a storm in the kitchen

 Last but not least, turn your child into a mini master chef!
 Pick a recipe together then jump in the car, head to the supermarket and grab your ingredients.
 You can then spend the day mastering this new dish with the kids.

 Other budget-friendly tips